PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - No cookies required, fully GDPR compliant out of the box

 ### Open source license
-Plausible Analytics is available under a AGPLv3 licence.
+Plausible Analytics is available under a AGPLv3 license.
 Pricing depends on the amount of traffic, with a 30-day free trial available.
 Check [the Plausible Analytics repo on GitHub](https://github.com/plausible/analytics/) for more info.

 ## 6. [Apache Spark](https://spark.apache.org/)
 ![Apache Spark - open source analytics tool](../images/blog/open-source-analytics-tools/apache-spark-screenshot.png)